langchain-ai/langgraphjs/docs/docs/concepts/index.md

 ## In Progress

+!!! note

     🚧 This section is currently in progress and is largely copied from the Python documentation.
+Some methods have not yet been landed.
 Check back later for updates! 🚧

 Welcome to LangGraph.js, a JavaScript library for building complex, scalable AI agents using graph-based state machines.
 In this guide, we'll explore the core concepts behind LangGraph.js and why it's uniquely suited for creating reliable, fault-tolerant agent systems.
 We assume you have already learned the basics covered in the [quick start](https://langchain-ai.github.io/langgraphjs/) and want to deepen your understanding of LangGraph.js's underlying design and inner workings.